AYehia0/askfm-threads-back/README.md

 ## How am I going to do this ?
 The idea is pretty simple :
 - Intercept the network traffic and play with their API.
+    - Use `frida` to intercept the runtime, and log the key! (use the `log.js`) and don't forget to run the frida-server on the target mobile machine.
 - Create a web extension that calls that API and modify the HTML to display the answers in the thread.

 ## Process